Storidge/cio-user-docs/kubernetes_storage/node_removal.md

 ## 1. Drain node

 Run `kubectl drain <NODENAME> --delete-local-data --ignore-daemonsets` to drain the node.
-This marks the node as unschedulable and deletes pods.
+This marks the node as unschedulable stopping new pods from landing, and safely evicts pods on the node.
+Pods with replica sets are replaced by a new pod scheduled to another node.
+For pods with no replica sets use the `--force` option to drain, then bring up a new copy of the pod.

 ## 2. Remove Storidge node